hightouchio/passage/README.md

    1. Port range `57344 - 65535`
 3. Of course, any other ingress you need (load balancers, internal tools, etc.)

+## Testing
+Go unit tests can be run with `make test`.

+There is an end-to-end test of both Standard and Reverse tunnels, using Docker networks to simulate network isolation, and docker compose for orchestration, that can be run with `make test-e2e`.

 # License
 Passage is released under the MIT license.
 See [LICENSE.txt](https://github.com/hightouchio/passage/blob/master/LICENSE.txt)